vikingdata/articles/databases/mongo/Multiple_Mongo_one_server.md

 **_

-Since MongoDB doesn't work easily under virutal box, I wanted to make a simple replica set on one computer so testing and debugging and be performed.
+Since MongoDB doesn't work easily under virutal box, I wanted to make a simple replica set on one computer so testing and debugging can be performed.
 It is not meant for performance testing.

 1. [Links](#links)